connormca12/Springboard-Projects/capstone-2/README.md

 Reports and notebooks will be available detailing each of the above topics.

 This project is a work-in-progress.
+Checkout my progress on data wrangling and EDA in reports/data_wrangling_and_eda.ipynb.

 Project Organization
 ------------